Book reading time: 4h08.

 That last business was successful to the extent that it brought him $200 a month through middle school.
 When he was too busy to take care of it himself, he’d outsource the work to his friends.

 Tony worked as a tour guide for a haunted experience in a theater, as a projector handler for theater representations, as a game tester for Lucasfilms, and finally, got a dev job since he’d learned basic code at school.

-At the end of high school, he applied to the best Ivy League Schools and got accepted into all of them.
+Towards the end of high school, he applied to the best Ivy League Schools and got accepted into all of them.
 He chose Harvard and studied computer science.

 During that time, he worked as a bartender for a catering company, and as a programmer for the state.

 Soon, he missed the freedom he had running his own mini-businesses as a kid, so he took over a grill at Harvard.
 He sold McDonald’s burgers for $3 that he bought for $1.

 Tired of running to McDonald’s every day, he transformed the grill into a pizzeria.
 To make the place more welcoming to customers, he recorded MTV music videos (without the ads) and played the tape in the restaurant.

 He eventually graduated and went to work at Oracle, with his college dorm and roommate Sanjay.

 At first, he was happy!
 He got an easy job with high pay, lived with his friend, and had a comfortable life.